grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    ```

    The first argument to the script is the file containing JSON from evaluating the Jsonnet.
-   The second argument is the name of the specific container you are interested in.
+   The second argument is the name of the specific container.
    To retrieve the arguments from the distributor for a Tanka environment:

    ```bash